LGBTQ culture in Portland, Oregon: Defunct

-Defunct establishments include Crush Bar (2001–2024), Egyptian Club (1995–2010), Gail's Dirty Duck Tavern, Red Cap Garage (1987–2012), Starky's, and Three Sisters Tavern (1964–2004), which also operated as a strip club.
+Defunct establishments include Crush Bar (2001–2024), Egyptian Club (1995–2010), Gail's Dirty Duck Tavern, Red Cap Garage (1987–2012), Santé Bar, Starky's, and Three Sisters Tavern (1964–2004), which was also a strip club.
 The gay bathhouse Club Portland closed in 2007.
-Embers Avenue, established during the 1970s, and Escape Nightclub both closed in 2017.
+Embers Avenue (established during the 1970s) and Escape Nightclub both closed in 2017.

+The City Nightclub, an all ages drug and alcohol free gay and lesbian nightclub, was established in 1983 by Lanny Swerdlow.
+According to author Linnea Due, it was the only all ages gay and lesbian club in the United States.
+An attempt by the Portland Police Bureau in 1996 to shut down the club sparked a demonstration which was covered on MTV News: Unfiltered.
+Ultimately, the club closed in 1997.

 During the COVID-19 pandemic, Hobo's and Local Lounge closed in 2020 and 2021, respectively.
 In late 2021, Daniel Bund opened The Queen's Head, an English-style pub and lounge hosting drag shows and burlesque performances frequently.
 The bar closed in 2022.
 Sissy Bar operated from 2022 to 2024.
 2022 also saw the opening of the lesbian bar Doc Marie's, which closed permanently in 2025.
 Misfits Bar and Lounge, which closed in 2025, was described as a "laidback queer hangout".

-The Roxy was an LGBT-friendly diner along Southwest Harvey Milk Street.
-The restaurant opened in 1994 and closed in March 2022.
-Sullivan's Gulch Bar & Grill (formerly known as Joq's Tavern, or simply Joq's) has also been described as an LGBT establishment.
-Shine Distillery and Grill, which closed in 2023, was described as a gay bar.
+The Roxy was an LGBTQ-friendly diner along Southwest Harvey Milk Street.
+The restaurant initially opened in 1977, then closed from 1988 to 1993, reopened in 1994, and closed again in March 2022.
+Sullivan's Gulch Bar & Grill (formerly known as Joq's Tavern, or simply Joq's) has also been described as an LGBTQ establishment.
+Shine Distillery and Grill, which opened in 2019 and closed in 2023, (Note: The restaurant part closed; it is still open as a distillery.) was a gay bar and restaurant that hosted drive-through drag shows during the COVID-19 pandemic.

-The City Nightclub, an all ages drug and alcohol free gay and lesbian nightclub, was established in 1983 by Lanny Swerdlow.
-According to author Linnea Due, it was the only all ages gay and lesbian club in the United States.
-An attempt by the Portland Police Bureau in 1996 to shut down the club sparked a demonstration which was covered on MTV News: Unfiltered.
-Ultimately, the club shut down in December of 1996.